Public-Health-Scotland/source-linkage-files/R_development_SOP.md

 GitHub actions is a continuous integration platform.
 We have several 'workflows' set up, which have mostly been based on the [r-lib/actions repository](https://github.com/r-lib/actions).
 Continuous integration (CI) is a software development practice where developers regularly merge their code changes into a central repository, where automated tests are run to validate the code.
 In our case we have workflows which trigger under certain conditions (usually a push), and either check or even make changes to the code automatically.
 These include:

 - [R-CMD-check](https://github.com/Public-Health-Scotland/source-linkage-files/blob/master/.github/workflows/R-CMD-check.yaml) - based on [this example](https://github.com/r-lib/actions/tree/v2/examples#quickstart-ci-workflow) - This checks the code for any potential issues, essentially it installs the package on a number of different versions of R and runs `devtools::check`.
-It will report an error if any Errors or Warnings are found, but will pass on Notes (this can be changed).
+It will report an error if any Errors or Warnings are found but will pass on Notes (this can be changed).
 - [ToDo-to-issue](https://github.com/Public-Health-Scotland/source-linkage-files/blob/master/.github/workflows/ToDo-to-issue.yml) - This scans new commits for any comments starting with `#TODO` and if it finds them it will create an issue using the comment and surrounding code for context.
 It will also automatically close these issues if it detects a commit has deleted the TODO comment.
 - [Document](https://github.com/Public-Health-Scotland/source-linkage-files/blob/master/.github/workflows/document.yaml) - based on [this example](https://github.com/r-lib/actions/tree/v2/examples#document-package) - It runs `devtools::document` and will then commit the changes if needed.
 - [Lint Changed Files](https://github.com/Public-Health-Scotland/source-linkage-files/blob/master/.github/workflows/lint-changed-files.yaml) - Further information is [available here](https://lintr.r-lib.org/articles/continuous-integration.html) - This runs `lintr::lint` against any files changed in the PR, it then adds any annotations to the code review page.
 At the moment it runs with default settings but there is the option to create a `.lintr` file as described in [*Using lintr*](https://lintr.r-lib.org/articles/lintr.html#configuring-linters), there is also a list of ['available lintrs'](https://lintr.r-lib.org/reference/linters.html) which would be a useful reference.